 Practice Management

-FDA issues recall alert on prescription oral rinse due to possible contamination
+FDA expands expiration period of oral rinse recall due to possible microbial contamination

 Employers now have an easier way to participate in Work Sharing Program to retain workforce